 16. He who keeps the commandment keeps his soul; he who despises His ways will die.

 17. He lends to the

 Lord who is generous to the poor, and He will repay him his due.

 18. Chasten your son while there is hope!
-Do not spare yourself, and so, put him to death.
+Do not spare yourself and cause him to die.

-19. A man given to anger will bear punishment, for if you rescue him, you will have to do it again.
+19. He who is given to anger will be punished, for if you rescue him, you will have to do it again.

 20. Listen to counsel and receive correction so that you will be wise at your end.

 21. Many devices are in the heart of man, but the counsel of the

 22. The desire of man is His mercy, and so it is better to be poor than be a liar.

 23. The fear of the